lukaslondono77/ApiBridgePro/PACKAGE_GUIDE.md

 # 📦 ApiBridge Pro - Python Package Guide

-This guide shows you how to install and use ApiBridge Pro as a Python package, just like any other library (e.g., `from apibridge import ...`).
+This guide shows you how to install and use ApiBridge Pro as a Python package, just like any other library (e.g., `from apibridgepro import ...`).

 ---